VighneshNatarajanGanesh/News-writer/readme.md

 ### conclusion:

 We can clearly notice that the trigram model suffers to make any sence due to the limited memory of the past.
-The trigram also suffers from repetition because the two "words" : *"."* and *"the"* point to the next word being *"company"* then, *"the"* and *"company"* point to the next word being *"said"*, *"company"* and *"said"* point to *"."* but again, finishing the loop, *"said"* and *"."* point to *"the"*.
+The trigram also suffers from repetition because the two words : *"."* and *"the"* point to the next word being *"company"* then, *"the"* and *"company"* point to the next word being *"said"*, *"company"* and *"said"* point to *"."* but again, finishing the loop, *"said"* and *"."* point to *"the"*.

 This bug can be easily removed by selecting a word randomly out of the pool of most probable 5 or 10 words instead of going to THE most probable.
 Or even selecting a word from a pool of words that all have probabilities more than x (x can be determined by trial and error) and if there is no word that satisfies this condition we can take this point as a good end point for the news.